Summer in the LGBTQ+ Village

 Follow the yellow brick road

-For its 18th year, the pedestrian mall in the Village is open until October 25 and stretches east from Place Émilie-Gamelin near Berri-UQAM metro station to Papineau Avenue near Papineau metro station.
+For its 20th year, the pedestrian mall in the Villageis open until October.
+It stretches east from Place Émilie-Gamelin near Berri-UQAM metro station to Papineau Avenue near Papineau metro station.
+Click here for your guide to the metro and Montréal public transit.

-The pedestrian mall and surrounding area is filled with more than 40 patios which are called “terrasses” by locals.
+The pedestrian mall and surrounding area is filled with more than 40 patios which are called “terraces” by locals.
 There are LGBTQ+ and queer-friendly establishments to suit all tastes and thirsts.

 Place du Village

-The heart of the pedestrian mall is Place du Village located at the corner of Sainte-Catherine and Wolfe streets where the City of Montreal has opened a new permanent public square and café-terrasse for summer events.
+The heart of the pedestrian mall is Place du Village, a City of Montréal public square located at the corner of Sainte-Catherine and Wolfe streets.
+Place du Village is also home to a summertime café.

 Urban oasis at Jardins Gamelin

-On the west end of the Village visitors will find Les Jardins Gamelin which was established 10 years ago at Place Émilie-Gamelin right next to Berri-UQAM metro station in the Quartier des Spectacles.
+On the west end of the Village visitors will find Les Jardins Gamelin which was established 12 years ago at Place Émilie-Gamelin right next to Berri-UQAM metro station in the Quartier des Spectacles

-Les Jardins Gamelin offers a friendly space designed to make the most of the Montréal summer, complete with a large terrasse, snack counter with bar, daily activities, a diverse musical program and free outdoor concerts.
+Les Jardins Gamelin is a friendly space designed to make the most of the Montréal summer, complete with a large terrasse, snack counter with bar, daily activities, and a diverse musical and artistic program that includes salsa dancing, live music, drag queens and DJ sets; Spurs line-dancing lessons; weekly karaoke; and the return of Les Jardins d’Illusion

 Fierté Montréal Festival

-The Village is the place to party and be seen during the Fierté Montréal Festival which runs from August 1 to 11.
-The Pride parade on Sunday, August 11, symbolically starts in the downtown west end – original home of the Gay Village before it moved east in the 1980s – and marches 2.9 km along René-Lévesque Boulevard to the Village in its current location in the downtown east end.
-The parade begins at 1 pm.
+The Village is the place to party and be seen during the Fierté Montréal Festival which runs from July 31 to August 9.
+The Pride parade on Sunday, August 9, symbolically starts in the downtown west end – original home of the LGBTQ+ West Village before it moved east in the 1980s – and marches 2.1 km along René-Levesque Boulevard from Metcalfe to Atataken streets.
+The parade begins at 1 p.m.

 Click here for the story of Pride in Montréal.